Reasonable and Customary Clause in Health Insurance | PolicyX

 Reasonable and Customary Clause: An Introduction

-Reasonable and customary charges refer to the costs related to any medical procedures or item in any geographical location In India.
-The health insurance companies have a 'customary and reasonable' clause which states that your health insurer is liable to pay the costs for medical procedures and treatments if they are 'reasonable and customary'
+Reasonable and customary charges refer to the costs related to any medical procedure or item in a specific geographical location in India.
+Health insurance companies include a 'reasonable and customary' clause, which states that your health insurer is liable to pay for medical procedures and treatments only if they are deemed 'reasonable and customary'.

-In simple words, if the medical procedure or treatment you avail is not in line with what other healthcare providers charge in your geographical area then they will pay for what they deem reasonable and choose not to pay for the rest.
+In simple words, if the medical procedure or treatment you avail is not in line with what other healthcare providers charge in your geographical area, then the insurer will pay only what they deem reasonable and will not cover the remaining amount.

-Do not worry if you are confused.
-The purpose of this article is to further expand your understanding of the concept of reasonable and customary clauses in health insurance and how it impacts your health insurance policy.
+If you find this confusing, don't worry.
+This article aims to further expand your understanding of the reasonable and customary clause in health insurance and how it impacts your policy.

 Understanding Reasonable and Customary Clause In Health Insurance

 In theory, the reasonable and customary clause seems simple.
-Let us further understand the impact of the clause on your health insurance with the help of an example:
+Let's further understand its impact on your health insurance with an example:

-Ishika purchased a health insurance plan with a sum insured of INR 8 Lakhs.
-Later she is diagnosed with cancer and on the advice of her doctor she needs to undergo a hysterectomy.
-Ishika purchased a high-value health insurance plan, so she chose to undergo her surgery in a premium hospital without comparing the prices of the surgery in the other hospitals in the same geographical area.
+Ishika purchased a health insurance plan with a sum insured of INR 8 Lakh.
+Later, she is diagnosed with cancer and, on her doctor's advice, needs to undergo a hysterectomy.
+Since Ishika had a high-value health insurance plan, she chose to undergo her surgery in a premium hospital without comparing the prices of the surgery at other hospitals in the same geographical area.

-Post surgery her hospital bill added up to INR 1.6 Lakhs.
-However, her health insurance plan only covered her for INR 1 lakhs.
-On inquiry, she was informed that according to the 'reasonable and customary' clause, the health insurer is liable to pay INR 1 Lakh only.
+Post-surgery, her hospital bill added up to INR 1.6 Lakh.
+However, her health insurance plan only covered her for INR 1 Lakh.
+On inquiry, she was informed that according to the 'reasonable and customary' clause, the health insurer was liable to pay only INR 1 Lakh.

 Reasonable and Customary Clause In India

-To protect themselves from unreasonably high medical treatment charges, health insurance companies have the 'reasonable and customary clause'.
-It is the amount of money, a health insurer pays for a particular medical procedure or treatment.
+To protect themselves from unreasonably high medical treatment charges, health insurance companies include the 'reasonable and customary clause'.
+This clause defines the maximum amount a health insurer will pay for a particular medical procedure or treatment.

 Who Imposed Reasonable And Customary Clause In Health Insurance?

-As per IRDAI regulations, your health insurance provider can refuse to pay any hospital bill.
-Health insurers calculate the same by estimating the average treatment charge by gathering data with similar healthcare providers in the same geographical location.
+As per IRDAI regulations, your health insurance provider can refuse to pay a hospital bill if it exceeds reasonable limits.
+Health insurers calculate this by estimating the average treatment charge based on data from similar healthcare providers in the same geographical location.

 How To Protect Yourself From The Reasonable and Customary Clause In Health Insurance?

-Often a legitimate claim may be denied or rejected citing the 'reasonable and customary clause' in health insurance.
-If your health insurance provider believes that your health insurance bill is unreasonably inflated, they may refuse to pay above a certain amount.
+Often, a legitimate claim may be denied or rejected citing the 'reasonable and customary clause' in health insurance.
+If your health insurance provider believes that your hospital bill is unreasonably inflated, they may refuse to pay above a certain amount.

 To avoid this situation from arising, consider the following factors:

-• Look for a good hospital for your medical treatments.
-We all are aware of the kind of hospitals that tend to overcharge patients.
-Steer clear of such hospitals to avoid the reasonable and customary clause.
+• Choose a reputable hospital for your medical treatments.
+Be aware of hospitals that tend to overcharge patients and steer clear of them to avoid issues with the reasonable and customary clause.

-• Select the right insurance aggregator or agent whom you can trust for the right advice.
-With PolicyX we make sure that the claims filed by you are passed through successfully.
+• Select the right insurance aggregator or agent whom you can trust for sound advice.
+At PolicyX, we ensure that claims filed by you are processed successfully.

 In Conclusion

-Simply put, the customary and reasonable clause in health insurance is a technicality used by health insurers when they want to deny a claim.
+Simply put, the reasonable and customary clause in health insurance is a technicality that insurers may use to deny a claim.
 However, not all health insurance companies will reject your claim on these grounds.

-To avoid claim rejections based on reasonable and customary clauses consider reading the terms and conditions of your health insurance policy, and opt for a trusted hospital.
+To avoid claim rejections based on the reasonable and customary clause, consider reading the terms and conditions of your health insurance policy and opt for a trusted hospital.
 Take active steps to avoid any claim rejections.
-For any further information contact our insurance experts at PolicyX.
+For any further information, contact our insurance experts at PolicyX.

 Health Insurer Network Hospitals